 Solargain provides a five year comprehensive warranty on the entire solar power system.
 This covers both parts and labour for all the components in your system.
 There are no extra costs associated with maintaining this warranty and while we recommend keeping an eye on the system performance, no scheduled maintenance is required.

 The manufacturers also provide a warranty with their products.
-The panels all have a performance warranty (commonly 25 years) and a product warranty (usually 5-12 years).
-The product warranty covers any defects of the panel that doesn't impact the performance.
+The panels all have a performance warranty (commonly 25 years) and a product warranty (12 to 25 years).
+The product warranty covers any defects of the panel that don't impact the performance.
 After the product warranty, any defects must impact performance before you're eligible for repairs or replacement.
 Note that the panel warranty typically does not cover the labour costs involved in replacing the panels, although Solargain will do this in the first five years as apart of their comprehensive warranty.
-Some panel manufacturers (like Hanwha QCELLS and Sunpower) can have a labour component in their warranty, but speak to your consultant for more details.
+Some panel manufacturers (like Hanwha Q CELLS and SunPower) can have a labour component in their warranty, but speak to your consultant for more details.
 Inverters typically have a five year product and labour warranty, however some will have longer warranties or offer them for an additional fee.